AIanumel2025/logos_/README.md

 **Logos_X_ai** is a transformer-based sentiment intelligence system designed to analyse public discourse on social media with state-of-the-art NLP models.
 It investigates how **domain-specific transformer architectures** compare against general-purpose models when handling noisy, contextual, and informal language found in tweets, hashtags, slang, emojis, and abbreviations.

-This repository applies research on transformer fine-tuning for Twitter/X sentiment classification and delivers it as a production-ready AI application.
+This repository applies research on transformer fine-tuning for Twitter/X sentiment classification and selects the most potent transformer model to power this production-ready AI application.

 ---